romaingauthier/game_of_life/README.md

 ## PRESENTATION

-This tiny program is a very simple to use command-line tool to play around with game of life patterns within your terminal.
-The game of life is a very popular example of a cellular automaton that was introduced by the mathematician John Conway in 1970.
+This program is a simple to use command-line tool to play around with game of life patterns within your terminal.

 ## HOW TO BUILD & RUN THE PROGRAM